-Echoworx OneWorld is a user-friendly and customer-centric encryption solution that helps banking, financial services and insurance companies secure client communications in transit and at rest.
+Echoworx is a user-friendly and customer-centric encryption solution that helps banking, financial services and insurance companies secure client communications in transit and at rest.
 Because it’s so easy to securely transmit information, employees don’t need to search for third-party options that fit into their workflow.

 - Easy and frictionless user experience – In a recent Echoworx survey, we found that 53 per cent of organizations with encryption found it “too difficult to use.”
 An encryption solution can’t protect client and organizational data if nobody uses it!
-OneWorld makes it easy for employees and customers to use and makes inbound and outbound encryption the path of least resistance.
+Echoworx makes it easy for employees and customers to use and makes inbound and outbound encryption the path of least resistance.

 - Definable policies – Automatically control which communications get encrypted (and how) based on the message content, subject lines and key words.
 Flexible controls for every scenario means you stay in control of encrypted messages while they’re in transit and at rest.

 - Enable inbound encryption – While you can’t control what type of information clients and vendors send you via email, you can control how you receive and secure it.
-Emails with sensitive information are automatically identified, securely routed to the OneWorld web portal and encrypted.
+Emails with sensitive information are automatically identified, securely routed to the Echoworx web portal and encrypted.
 Encrypted delivery methods include TLS encryption, encrypted PDFs and attachments, certificate encryption and web portal encryption.

 - No registration process – Encryption solutions that require recipients to register before reading encrypted emails make secure communication cumbersome.
-OneWorld eliminates the registration process and allows the sender to share a secret phrase—also known as a passphrase—with the recipient.
+Echoworx eliminates the registration process and allows the sender to share a secret phrase—also known as a passphrase—with the recipient.
 To open the encrypted email, the recipient simply types in the passphrase.

-Not only does Echoworx OneWorld help banks eradicate shadow IT environments, it also helps them save money.
-A recent Forrester Total Economic Impact™ study showed that a typical enterprise-level organization using Echoworx’s OneWorld encryption platform can expect an ROI of 155 per cent—with upwards of $2.7M in cost-mitigating benefits and a payback period of only seven months.
+Not only does Echoworx help banks eradicate shadow IT environments, it also helps them save money.
+A recent Forrester Total Economic Impact™ study showed that a typical enterprise-level organization using Echoworx’s encryption platform can expect an ROI of 155 per cent—with upwards of $2.7M in cost-mitigating benefits and a payback period of only seven months.